Kevin Daley (basketball): After basketball

 In 2007, Daley became an American citizen.
 He also received a Sociology degree from Ashford University in 2010.
 Since retiring from basketball Daley has written an autobiography called “I Never Stopped Smiling”, and delivered speeches based on it, as well as working as a Sales Director for Velocity Global.

+In 2023, Kevin Daley made his acting debut in the feature film Sweetwater.
+He also coordinated the basketball scenes in the film.

 Michael Jordan's double

 Daley was a body double portraying a young Michael Jordan in the Gatorade 2002 commercial "23 vs 39", in which a Bulls-era Jordan takes on his Wizards-era counterpart in a game of 1-on-1.
 The spot makers interposed a CGI reproduction of a young Jordan onto Daley's body and face in post-production.